ChenJonathan/Logo-Lens/README.md

-# Logo-Locator
+# LogoLens
 Microsoft HoloLens application for HackMIT.
-Logo Lens presents relevant stock quote data when a user sees a company logo while wearing the HoloLens.
+LogoLens presents relevant stock quote data when a user sees a company logo while wearing the HoloLens.